nslee333/cheat_sheet/git.md

 git reset --soft HEAD~1 -> undo the latest commit and save change

+  - you can also use git reflog to look at the history, and go back and reset any changes you made
+  - by doing git reset HEAD@{n of changes ago, 0 being current}

 git long -n 5 -> git log limit to last 5 lines

 git diff [branch] [remote]/[branch] view differences between remote and local

+git reflog -> view all ref updates, super helpful.

 to keep a main branch pointing to a main repo, instead of your own forked repo